chetankatta/batchprocessing/README.md

-# batchprocessing
+# database bulkinsert
-this is the sample batch process
+this is the sample dbinsert process